intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 To-Contact:
 : One or more electronic mail addresses from the receiving body to which this statement should be sent.
-Similar as the "From-Contact" this includes all addresses associated with the "To" information, addional contacts that are required for liaison management, as well as any additional experts.
+Similar to the "From-Contact" this includes all addresses associated with the "To" information, additional contacts that are required for liaison management, as well as any additional experts.

 To-Liaison-Contact ("Send to"):